dotnet/iot/README.md

 dotnet add package IoT.Device.Bindings --source https://dotnetfeed.blob.core.windows.net/dotnet-iot/index.json
 ~~~~

+# Contributing

+For information on how to build this repository and to add new device bindings, please head out to [Contributing](Documentation/CONTRIBUTING.md).

+Please contribute.
+We are primarily interested in the following:

+* Improving quality and capability of the drivers for supported boards.
+* Implementations for additional boards.
+* [.NET device bindings](src/devices) for a wide variety of sensors, chips, displays and other components.
+* Request a device binding or protocol that you need for your project ([file an issue](https://github.com/dotnet/iot/issues)).
+* Links to blog posts or tweets that showcase .NET Core being used for great IoT scenarios ([file an issue](https://github.com/dotnet/iot/issues)).

 # Getting Started

 After installing, please see the following areas to learn more: